spikestats/spikestats.github.io/privacy.md

 ### Changes To Our Privacy Policy

-If we decide to change our privacy policy, we will post those changes on this page, and/or update the Privacy Policy modification date below.
+If we decide to change our privacy policy, we will post those changes on this page, and/or update the Privacy Policy modification date above.

 ### Third-Party Services